What we do

 - Resolve minimum-wage waiver requests.

-- Administer and enforce the City’s wage theft and sick leave laws.
+- Administer and enforce the City’s worker protection laws.

 Our office has two units: the Office of Labor Relations (LR) and the Labor Policy Compliance (LPC) Program.
 LPC includes the Office of Labor Standards, the Living Wage Working Group, and the Office of Benefits and Wage Compliance.